android-la64/rust/src/tools/miri/README.md

 Now you can run your project in Miri:

-1. Run `cargo clean` to eliminate any cached dependencies.
-Miri needs your dependencies to be compiled the right way, that would not happen if they have previously already been compiled.
-2. To run all tests in your project through Miri, use `cargo miri test`.
+- To run all tests in your project through Miri, use `cargo miri test`.
-3. If you have a binary project, you can run it through Miri using `cargo miri run`.
+- If you have a binary project, you can run it through Miri using `cargo miri run`.

 The first time you run Miri, it will perform some extra setup and install some dependencies.
 It will ask you for confirmation before installing anything.